José Neris

-José Pablo Neris Figueredo (born 13 March 2000) is a Uruguayan professional footballer who plays as a forward for Montevideo City Torque, on loan from Argentine Primera División club Colón.
+José Pablo Neris Figueredo (born 13 March 2000) is a Uruguayan professional footballer who plays as a forward for Ecuadorian Serie A club Emelec.

 Club career

 Neris is a youth academy graduate of River Plate Montevideo.
 He scored 11 goals from 84 matches for the club since his debut in August 2017.

 In January 2023, Neris joined Argentine Primera División club Colón.
 In August 2023, he joined Peñarol on a loan deal until the end of the 2024 season.

 International career

 As a youth international, Neris has represented Uruguay at the 2015 South American U-15 Championship and the 2017 South American U-17 Championship.

 In May 2024, Neris was named in the first ever Uruguay A' national team squad.